godaddy/gasket/packages/gasket-core/README.md

 ![trace-example.png](docs/trace-example.png)

-The following symbols to indicate the step and type of execution:
+The following symbols indicate the step and type of execution:

 - `⋌` New Trace Branch
 - `★` Action Start